Modern Slavery Act

 - Risk assessments: Risk analysis will be completed to highlight any areas where modern slavery risks occur within the group business.

 - To Be A Good Company: TMK has adopted the Tokio Marine Group Corporate Philosophy which includes "Acting as a good corporate citizen through fair and responsible management”.

 More information can be found at:

-    TMK undertakes due diligence when considering taking on new suppliers, and regularly reviews its
+TMK undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.

-    existing suppliers.
-An integrated two-stage process is used for considering new suppliers, in a

-    process run by an outsource partner.

-    - New contracts with suppliers contain an explicit reference to compliance with the Modern Slavery

-    Act 2015 as a standard contract term, where applicable.
+- New contracts with suppliers contain an explicit reference to compliance with the Modern Slavery Act 2015 as a standard contract term, where applicable.

 - If suppliers who are required to comply with the Modern Slavery Act 2015 do not have adequate procedures for preventing modern slavery and human trafficking, the relevant third party may not be approved for use.

 Should a failing arise during the course of a contract, executive management will be advised and all options will be reviewed and appropriate action taken.

 TMK requires all employees to be aware of the Modern Slavery Act Statement.
 To improve awareness, TMK has made a commitment to deliver important messages relating to modern slavery, including: